microsoft/hands-on-lab-redis/docs/workshop.md

 You can deploy the infrastructure in a specific resource group in your subscription or in a new one:

-To deploy the infrastructure to a specific resource group, run the following commands:
+Option 1 : To deploy the infrastructure to a specific resource group, run the following commands:

 ```bash
 # Run plan to see the resources that will be created